nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Partition Manager
 #################

-The Partition Manager is a Python script that sets the start address and size of all image partitions in a multi-image build context.
+The Partition Manager is a Python script that sets the start address and size of all flash and RAM partitions in a multi-image build context.
-When creating an application that requires child images (for example, a bootloader), you can configure the Partition Manager to control where in memory each image should be placed.
+When creating an application that requires child images (for example, a bootloader), you can configure the Partition Manager to control where in memory each image should be placed, and how the RAM should be shared.

 See :ref:`ug_multi_image` for more information about multi-image builds.